 It is difficult for small manufacturers to compete with the internal units of these 3 big players and sell their components or sub-components successfully to these 3 players, who have, de facto, a significant amount of monopsony power due to the high fixed costs of entry.
 This exacerbates the problem as it results in small innovative SME’s, with limited financial capabilities, not to be able to develop enough capacity to create sufficient economies of scale to compete with the big 3 players.
 The low production volume ends up allowing for fewer learning by doing effects, which limits the technical innovation that is achieved.

+Partnership risk

+The risk of partnership of a very large R&D program such as the IPCEI on Microelectronics results from the difficulties to organize the coordination and the synergies between such a large number of actors and centers of competences that are culturally very different, as well as to maintain the cohesion of the partnership in the long run.

+The R&D partnership set up in the project IPCEI on Microelectronics involves a very large number of partners coming from various sectors, they also have different sizes and institutional origins.
+Indeed, the IPCEI on Microelectronics requires academic research laboratories and companies to work together on common scientific and technological objectives.
+Given the strong interdependence between their activities, it will be very difficult to coordinate their numerous contributions to the project.
+It is clearly the case regarding the contributions of the numerous public research laboratories, which will work in parallel on multiple tasks of scientific modelling and development of basic technological building block.
 Specifically, the EOC partners in the value chain will include: Network operators, system integrators, manufacturers, providers of test equipment and other support services.
 Each part of the chain bound by different economical constraints and interests.
 Moreover, this specific collaboration will involve a large variety of intercultural differences and coordination problems resulting thereof, as the EOC partners are from multiple European countries.
 Finally, the partners are of different size and scale, which could result in a lack of communication efficiency between more hierarchical organizations and firms which are closer to polyarchies.